ttoe05/better_bets_app/README.md

-# quant_finance
+# Better Bets API
-Repository for quantitatitve methods in investing.

 ## Description
+Repository for quantitatitve methods and data engineering in sports betting.

 ## Dependencies